 Revision Rhinoplasty FAQs

-As a result of a previous rhinoplasty surgery, patients may have an aspect of their nose that they do not care for.
-From an aesthetic standpoint, surgery may have created a bump or depression, or a drooping or collapsed appearance.
+As a result of previous rhinoplasty surgery, patients may have an aspect of their nose that they do not care for.
+From an aesthetic standpoint, surgery may have created a bump or depression, or a drooping, or collapsed appearance.
 Nose function could also be an issue stemming from the first surgery.
-This may include difficulty breathing, a deviated septum or nasal valve collapse.
-Revision rhinoplasty can correct these issues and create a nose that not only looks natural, but functions properly.
+This may include difficulty breathing, a deviated septum, or nasal valve collapse.
+Revision rhinoplasty can correct these issues and create a nose that not only looks natural but also functions properly.

 Revision rhinoplasty surgery has an even higher degree of complexity than primary rhinoplasty.
-Therefore, it is important to find a reputable and suitable rhinoplasty surgeon, one that has extensive experience and success performing revision rhinoplasties.
-With Dr. Kridel, patients are in the hands of a revision rhinoplasty expert who is recognized by other physicians and patients for his expertise.
+Therefore, it is important to find a reputable and suitable rhinoplasty surgeon with extensive experience and success performing revision rhinoplasties.
+With Dr. Kridel and Dr. Delaney, patients are in the hands of revision rhinoplasty experts recognized by other physicians and patients for their expertise.

 Sometimes, following a rhinoplasty surgery a patient may find it difficult to breathe.
-This can result from a problem that existed prior to the first surgery or one that was created from having the nose altered.
-Dr. Kridel often does revisions to correct a dysfunctional nasal airway.
+This can result from a problem that existed before the first surgery or one that was created from having the nose altered.
+Dr. Kridel and Dr. Delaney often perform revisions to correct a dysfunctional nasal airway.
 What is required in some cases can be the correction of a deviated or crooked septum, which is the partition between the nostrils, and trimming of the turbinates.
-A graft may also be needed to resupport the tip.
+A graft may also be needed to support the nasal tip.

-Patients who have already had surgery on the septum may require a revision surgery to improve breathing.
-Dr. Kridel must consider and remove scar tissue, which makes this a difficult procedure.
+Patients who have already had surgery on the septum may require revision surgery to improve breathing.
+Dr. Kridel and Dr. Delaney must address scar tissue and altered anatomy, which makes this a difficult procedure.
 However, even more serious, is a septal perforation or hole in the dividing partition.
-This can happen with a previous rhinoplasty or septoplasty surgery that was performed elsewhere.
-Some of the signs of a septal perforation are bleeding, crusting, nasal obstruction, and drainage.
-A perforated septum is hard to repair because it represents not one hole, but three holes – a hole through the septal cartilage and a hole in each side of the membrane that covers the septum.
-Dr. Kridel pioneered the technique to successfully close a septal perforation and is considered the leading expert to perform this surgery.
+This can happen with a previous rhinoplasty or septoplasty that was performed elsewhere.
+Some of the signs of septal perforation are bleeding, crusting, nasal obstruction, and drainage.
+A perforated septum is hard to repair because it represents not one hole but three holes – a hole through the septal cartilage and a hole in each side of the membrane that covers the septum.
+Dr. Kridel pioneered the technique to close a septal perforation successfully and is considered the leading expert in performing this surgery.
+Dr. Kridel and Dr. Delaney have extensively published the subjective of Septal Perforation Repair.

 As with primary rhinoplasty, insurance does not cover revision rhinoplasty surgery because it is considered an elective, cosmetic procedure.